 - Mix your wallpaper paste

-Prepare your wallpaper paste then lay out your first piece of wallpaper and apply it thoroughly, covering the entire strip, using an application brush.
+Prepare your wallpaper paste, then lay out your first piece of wallpaper and apply it thoroughly.
+Cover the entire strip using an application brush.
 You can fold the strip as you paste along with it, without the paste touching the front of the paper, into a concertina.
 This makes the strip easy to pick up and set aside as you paste another 2 strips.
 It also allows the paste to soak into the paper.

 - Apply the first wallpaper sheet

-To ensure accurate, straight wallpaper, you can use a plumb line to draw a line from ceiling to skirting-board, 480mm out from the corner.
-This allows a 50mm overlap on to the window wall if using standard wallpaper - which is 530mm wide.
+To ensure accurate, straight wallpaper, you can use a plumb line to draw a line from ceiling to skirting board, 480mm out from the corner.
+This allows a 50mm overlap onto the window wall if using standard wallpaper - which is 530mm wide.
 Adjust your measurement accordingly if you are using non-standard size paper to ensure a 50mm overlap.
 Position the first pasted length at the top of the wall with its right-hand edge running down the vertical line.
 Make sure about 50mm of excess paper is left above the top of the wall for trimming.
-Use a brush to smooth out any air bubbles, working from the centre to the edges, and trim the excess paper from the top and the bottom by creasing it and cutting with scissors.
+Use a brush to smooth out any air bubbles, working from the centre to the edges.
+Trim the excess paper from the top and the bottom by creasing it and cutting with scissors.

 Repeat this process with the next sheet, making sure the paste covers the paper to its edges.
 Ensure that the first sheet and the new sheet are pressed together on the wall so that the wallpaper pattern lines up on each side.
 When several pieces are in place, you can run a seam roller lightly down the edges of the strips to ensure a professional, seamless join.